 École de guitare, Op.241

-Carulli’s Op.241 edition is very well organized, and jumps quickly from simple note reading studies to beautiful melodic and harmonic studies.
+Carulli’s Op.241 edition is very well organized.
+He jumps quickly from simple note reading studies to beautiful melodic and harmonic studies.
 Students and professionals alike can tell this is a thoughtful collection, written by a lifelong master of the craft!

 The short studies in Op.241 are perfect for beginner guitarists.
-In fact, these studies are so effective I’ve even featured a couple of them on my album 20 Classical Guitar Etudes for Beginner and Intermediate Students.
+In fact, these studies are so effective I’ve even featured two of them on my album 20 Classical Guitar Etudes for Beginner and Intermediate Students.

-In an effort to ‘elevate’ the instrument for the concert stage, Carulli was one of the first to compose a concerto featuring the guitar.
-One of the most popular compositions is his Concerto in A Major, Op.8a.
+Carulli was one of the first to compose a concerto featuring the guitar.
+This was done in an effort to ‘elevate’ the instrument for the concert stage, and the upper class.
+One of the most popular chamber orchestra compositions is his Concerto in A Major, Op.8a.